In Califormia state courts, New York state courts, and federal courts, judgeships are sold. A lawyer buys a judgeship.

 If the offer is accepted, the reason for the plea bargain must be stated on the record during a court hearing.
 A prosecutor makes the statement.
 With extremely few exceptions, the statement is a lie.
 The true reason is that the judges coerce the district attorney to offer plea bargains, and therefore the district attorney orders his prosecutors to offer plea bargains.
 The prosecutor stands in court and makes a false, boilerplate statement which conceals the true reason for the plea bargain: judicial coercion.

 There are a huge nunber of kinds of crime.
 There are subtle distinctions among the kinds of crime, distinctions known by few people except criminal lawyers and some other people in crime-related occupations.
 When a defendant is asked by a jusge how the defendant pleads, the question is highly precise.
 The question is not whether the defendant did a crime or whether he stole a car, for example.
 The question might be whether the defendant, at a specified time and place, violated Prnal Code section 1234(b)iii (to use a hypothetical example.).
 If the section is read aloud to the defendant, the section usually has legal jargon which the defendant probably does not understand.
 If a description of the supposed crime is read aloud to the defendant, the description usually has legal jargon which he probably does not understand.
 Lawyers, if they don't specialize in criminal work, may not know if the defendant violated Penal Code section 1234(b)iii.
 Sometimes, criminal lawyers don't know.
-Sometimes, one criminal lawyer talks with another about whether the facts that occurred are the crime that the defendant is accused of having done.
+Sometimes, one criminal lawyer talks with another about whether the facts that occurred are a violation of Penal Code section 1234(b)iii.
 Usually, the defendant is much too ignorant of law to know if he did the crime he is accused of having done.
 He may know that he stole a car or severely beat someone, for example, but he rarely knows if he did the specific crime of which he is accused.
 Incompetent judges benefit from pleading because, if the defendant says that he is guilty, there is no need for a jury trial.

 There should not be pleading.
 The defendanr should not be asked how he pleads.
-After the prosecutor accuses, there should be a trial.

 Many powerful judges are provided with a law school graduate called "clerk" although he does non-clerical work.
 The clerk usually got out of law school recently.
 Some of them are not yet allowed to be lawyers.
 They have little or no practical experience representing clients in courtrooms.
 Most have never won a trial or even lost one.